Steve Adler (politician): Homelessness

 In 2016, Adler and the United States Department of Housing and Urban Development declared that significant progress had been made to house homeless veterans.
 Despite progress in the area of veterans, work remains to be done to further reduce homelessness and associated drug use.
 During the summer of 2016, several people were hospitalized during an outbreak of K2 overdoses around the Austin Resource Center for the Homeless.

 In June 2019, following a federal court ruling on homeless people sleeping in public, Adler and the City Council lifted a 25-year-old ban on camping, sitting, or lying down in public unless doing so causes an obstruction.
 The resolution also included the approval of a new housing-focused shelter in South Austin.
 On October 2, 2019, Texas Governor Greg Abbott sent a letter to Adler threatening to deploy state resources to combat the camping ban repeal.
 Adler responded by denying that the rule changes increased crime, but invited Abbott to join groups related to combatting homelessness.
 On October 26, 2019, Adler and Governor Abbott clashed over Twitter after Abbott posted a video of a man vandalizing a car in Downtown Austin, in an effort to criticize the City Council's camping ordinance.
 Adler responded by pointing out that the video was filmed in 2018 before the ordinance took effect and that the man in question was not homeless, saying "This isn't the first time you've fallen victim to social media trolls trying to mislead and scare Austinites."
 Under Adler's tenure, in 2020 the homeless population in Austin reached a 10-year high as counted by the Ending Community Homelessness Coalition.
+Austin citizens successfully petitioned for a referendum on the issue."On May 1, 2021, Austin voters approved Proposition B, making it a criminal offense (Class C misdemeanor punishable by a fine) for anyone to sit, lie down, or camp in public areas and prohibiting solicitation of money or other things of value at specific hours and locations."